djsnipa1/stackoverflow-scraper/output/StackOverflow_Top_Python_Questions.md

 [1, 2, 3, 4]
 ```

-But in your code it gets a generator, which is good because:
+But in your code, it gets a generator, which is good because:

 You don't need to read the values twice.
 You may have a lot of children and you don't want them all stored in memory.

 And it works because Python does not care if the argument of a method is a list or not.
-Python expects iterables so it will work with strings, lists, tuples and generators!
-This is called duck typing and is one of the reason why Python is so cool.
+Python expects iterables so it will work with strings, lists, tuples, and generators!
+This is called duck typing and is one of the reasons why Python is so cool.
 But this is another story, for another question...
 You can stop here, or read a little bit to see an advanced use of a generator:

 ### Controlling a generator exhaustion